Vladimir Zelensky and Vladimir Putin in Paris in 2019

 Azerbaijan's Long Journey to Restoring Territorial Integrity

-Azerbaijan's history of attempting to restore its territorial integrity provides a useful lens through which to understand its current diplomatic and economic strategies.
+The history of Azerbaijan's attempts to restore its territorial integrity within the borders of 1991 provides a valuable lens through which to understand its current diplomatic and economic strategies.
 After the collapse of the Soviet Union, Azerbaijan was unwavering in its goal of reclaiming territories occupied by Armenia, amounting to 20% of its lands.
 Unlike today's Ukraine, Azerbaijan did not demand that other countries recognize Armenia as an occupier, except for international bodies like the United Nations, the OSCE, and the Council of Europe.
 Notably, no state in the post-Soviet space recognized the occupation of Azerbaijan's territory, nor did the UN Security Council member states demand an unconditional withdrawal of the occupying forces.

 This restrained approach often led to frustration in Azerbaijan, but the country remained committed to diplomatic negotiations and international engagement while simultaneously preparing for the possibility of a military solution.